Terms and Conditions of Training, Goods and Services Provision

 We operate a fair and equitable fees, student transfer and refunds policy for individual students who undertake training with International Paramedic College Pty Ltd (IPC).
 Your enrolment in our courses, purchase of our products or services is in accordance with fees and refund policies terms and conditions and associated policies of IPC.
 Please read and review our policies prior to enrolling in courses, purchasing products or services from IPC.

 Invoices will be issued to pre-approved organisations and companies making on-site bookings or bookings for public courses at the time of booking.
 Payment terms are 7 days and can only be extended by mutual agreement.
 Fees may apply as per our fees and refunds policy for late payment of invoices.

 Unique Student Identifier (USI)

-Cancelation of enrolments or intention to withdraw from training must be made in writing to the CEO.
-Requests for refunds must also be in writing.
-(For further details on refunds refer to the Fee and Refunds section in the Student Handbook or our terms and conditions on our website.
+Cancellation of enrolments or intention to withdraw from training must be made in writing or email to IPC Administration.
+Requests for refunds must be in writing or email.
+(For compelte details on refunds refer to the Fee and Refunds section in the Student Handbook or our terms and conditions on our website.

 Issuing Certificates and Statements of Attainment

 It is the responsibility of International Paramedic College to issue AQF Certification Documentation.
 We will issue all Certificates or Statements of ttainment within 30 days of the student being assessed as competent if the training program in which the student is enrolled is complete and all agreed fees have been paid.
 Please note: we include a link on the Certificates that enables future employers or other RTOs to verify when and where the certificates were issued.
 All Certificates or Statements of Attainments will be issued electronically and have security measures Replacements will incur an Administration Fee